hantsy/jakartaee8-starter-boilerplate/docs/05prod.md

 kubernetes           ClusterIP   10.96.0.1     <none>        443/TCP          9h
 ```

-Check the Pod status, it will take some time.
+Check the *pod* status, it will take some time to prepare the container creating.

 ```ba
 $ kubectl get pods